Adam C. Pelser

 Peer-reviewed Articles and Book Chapters:

-15. “Respect as an Intellectual Virtue,” with co-author Ryan West, in Virtue and Voice: Habits of Mind for a Return to Civil Discourse, ed.
-Gregg A. Ten Elshof and Evan Rosa (Abilene, TX: Abilene Christian University Press, 2019).
+15. "Respect as an Intellectual Virtue," with co-author Ryan West, in Virtue and Voice: Habits of Mind for a Return to Civil Discourse, ed.
+Gregg A. Ten Elshof and Evan Rosas (Abilene, TX: Abilene Christian University Press, 2019).

 14. “Temptation, Virtue, and the Character of Christ,” Faith and Philosophy 36, 1 (2019): 81–101.

-13. “Emotions, Character, and Associationist Psychology” (with Robert C. Roberts), Journal of Moral Philosophy, special issue, guest ed.
-Christian Miller (forthcoming).
+13. “Emotions, Character, and Associationist Psychology” (with Robert C. Roberts), Journal of Moral Philosophy 14, 6, special issue, guest ed.
+Christian Miller (2017), 623-645.

 10. “Religious Value and Moral Psychology” (with Robert C. Roberts), in Handbook of Value: Perspectives from Economics, Neuroscience, Philosophy, Psychology, and Sociology, ed.
 Tobias Brosch and David Sander (Oxford: Oxford University Press, 2015), 375–394.

 9. “Respect for Human Dignity as an Emotion and Virtue,” Res Philosophica special issue on Virtue and the Emotions, guest ed.
-Kevin Timpe, 92, 4 (2015): 743–763. *2015 Res Philosophica Essay Prize Winner*
+Kevin Timpe, 92, 4 (2015): 743–763.

 8. “Perceiving God through Natural Beauty” (with Ryan West), Faith and Philosophy 32, 3 (2015): 293–312.